-The Crace Medical Centre is a bulk billing practice located in Crace Central shopping centre and is situated within a DPA.
+The Crace Medical Centre is a mixed billing practice located in Crace Central shopping centre and is situated within a DPA.
 The medical centre opened in 2018 and was acquired by Trans-Ax Health Care in 2020.

 - Early morning till late evenings and weekends